SidneyFC17/fieloelr/doc/UC-ELR-0003-Create Module.md

    6. The system displays the module detail page
    7. End of flow

-##### 17. Edit a non active module that has no related module response changing the “Penalty Mode” field from "Incorrect Weight" to "None" (step 11 of basic module)
+##### 17. Edit a non active module that has no related module response changing the “Penalty Mode” field from "Negative Weight" to "None" (step 11 of basic module)
    1. The administrator presses the Edit button
    2. The administrator changes the “Penalty Mode” field from "Incorrect Weight" to "None"
    3. The administrator presses the Save button